-Most Americans eat food produced by an industrial agriculture system far removed from the small, family-run farms that once dominated the rural landscape.
+Most US consumers eat food produced by an industrial agriculture system far removed from the small, family-run farms that once dominated the rural landscape.
 Industrial production methods have changed the way people eat across the nation—and are increasingly influencing diets worldwide.

 Despite its dominance, industrial farming is not the best way to feed the world because it harms animals, people, and the environment.